-416 Sedimentation rate also plays an important role in organic carbon accumulation.
-While we don't have dry bulk density measurements from these cores to calculate mass accumulation rates, we can 417 approximate using reasonable values for organic-rich silicilastic rocks (2.4 g/cm, following Owens et al., 418 419 2018).
-We can determine the average sedimentation rate during the event using the observed thickness of the OAE2 carbon isotope excursion in each core and the orbitally-tuned duration of OAE2 at the Global 420 Stratotype Section and Point in Pueblo, CO (Sageman et al., 2006; Meyers et al., 2012) of 540 kyr.
-A 421 422 constant sedimentation rate on the shelf during OAE2 is almost certainly an oversimplification but it is 423 sufficient for our purpose of comparing general trends between these cores.
-Using these values we find organic carbon mass accumulation rates (OC MAR) during OAE2 average 0.05 g/cm/kyr at Hope 424 Plantation, 0.04 g/cm/kyr at Smith Elementary School, 0.06 g/cm/kyr at Bass River, and 0.11 g/cm/kyr 425 at Spinks.
-For comparison, the same method indicates OC MAR rates of 0.29 g/cm/kyr at DSDP Site 603 426 427 and 2.84 g/cm/kyr at Tarfaya (Owens et al., 2018).
-Owens et al. (2018) found an average OC MAR on shelf sites during OAE2 of 0.11 g/cm/kyr, which means the inner shelf sites on the east coast of North America are below the global average during this event.
+396 Sedimentation rate also plays an important role in organic carbon accumulation.
+While we don't 397 have dry bulk density measurements from these cores to calculate mass accumulation rates, we can 398 approximate using reasonable values for organic-rich silicilastic rocks (2.4 g/cm2, following Owens et al., 399 2018).
+We can determine the average sedimentation rate during the event using the observed thickness of the OAE2 carbon isotope excursion in each core and the orbitally-tuned duration of OAE2 at the Global 400 Stratotype Section and Point in Pueblo, CO (Sageman et al., 2006; Meyers et al., 2012) of 540 kyr.
+A 401 402 constant sedimentation rate on the shelf during OAE2 is almost certainly an oversimplification but it is 403 sufficient for our purpose of comparing general trends between these cores.
+Using these values we find 404 organic carbon mass accumulation rates (OC MAR) during OAE2 average 0.05 g/cm2/kyr at Hope

+- 405 Plantation, 0.04 g/cm2/kyr at Smith Elementary School, 0.06 g/cm2/kyr at Bass River, and 0.11 g/cm2/kyr - 406 at Spinks.
+For comparison, the same method indicates OC MAR rates of 0.29 g/cm2/kyr at DSDP Site 603 - 407 and 2.84 g/cm2/kyr at Tarfaya (Owens et al., 2018).
+Owens et al. (2018) found an average OC MAR on - 408 shelf sites during OAE2 of 0.11 g/cm2/kyr, which means the inner shelf sites on the east coast of North - 409 America are below the global average during this event.

-430 These data suggest a relationship with depth on the shelf and TOC deposition during OAE2.
-If we arrange the sites by depth (Figure 8) we see the lowest average TOC values at Hope Plantation (0.63)431 432 wt%), the most proximal site; values are slightly higher at Smith Elementary (0.83 wt%) which appears to represent an outer estuary or inner shelf environment, and higher still at Bass River (1.1 wt%) which was 433 434 inner to middle neritic (Miller et al., 2004).
-Estimates of organic carbon mass accumulation rates suggest 435 all three of these inner shelf sites are very similar, ranging from 0.4-0.6 g/cm kyr.
-Average TOC is even 436 higher in the Spinks Core (1.4 wt%, or 0.11 g/cm kyr), which represents inner to middle neritic depths during the latter part of OAE2 (Lowery et al., 2017).
-This suggests the possibility of even higher values 437 on more distal parts of the shelf, and highlights the need for a true depth transect (as opposed to four cores 438 from three states) to better understand that variability and better constrain organic carbon burial in this 439 440 important environment during OAEs.
+410 These data suggest a relationship with depth on the shelf and TOC deposition during OAE2.
+If 411 we arrange the sites by depth (Figure 7) we see the lowest average TOC values at Hope Plantation (0.63 wt%), the most proximal site; values are slightly higher at Smith Elementary (0.83 wt%) which appears to 412 413 represent an outer estuary or inner shelf environment, and higher still at Bass River (1.1 wt%) which was 414 inner to middle neritic (Miller et al., 2004).
+Estimates of organic carbon mass accumulation rates suggest 415 all three of these inner shelf sites are very similar, ranging from 0.4-0.6 g/cm2 kyr.
+Average TOC is even higher in the Spinks Core (1.4 wt%, or 0.11 g/cm2 kyr), which represents inner to middle neritic depths 416 417 during the latter part of OAE2 (Lowery et al., 2017).
+This suggests the possibility of even higher values 418 on more distal parts of the shelf, and highlights the need for a true depth transect (as opposed to four cores 419 from three states) to better understand that variability and better constrain organic carbon burial in this 420 important environment during OAEs.

-441 6 Conclusions
+421 6 Conclusions

-Calcareous nannoplankton biostratigraphy shows that positive carbon isotope excursions in two 442 cores on the Atlantic Coastal Plain in North Carolina are associated with the Cenomanian-Turonian 443 OAE2.
-C/N ratios in both cores indicate an increase in the proportion of land plants delivered to these 444 445 offshore sites during, indicating a strengthened hydrologic cycle causing increased terrigenous flux 446 beginning slightly before OAE2 and continuing through the whole event.
-This agrees with palynologybased observations from the Bass River core located ~500 km to the north (van Helmond et al., 2014).
-447 We therefore conclude that these changes reflect increased precipitation and weathering across eastern 448 449 North America during OAE2, feeding nutrients onto the shelf and into the proto-North Atlantic, and 450 likely contributing to the widespread black shale deposition in the deep basin.
-These cores are the second 451 and third records of OAE2, to our knowledge, on the coastal plain of eastern North America and, combined with the first (Bowman and Bralower, 2005; van Helmond et al., 2014), show relatively low 452
+Calcareous nannoplankton biostratigraphy shows that positive carbon isotope excursions in two 422 423 cores on the Atlantic Coastal Plain in North Carolina are associated with the Cenomanian-Turonian 424 OAE2.
+C/N ratios in both cores indicate an increase in the proportion of land plants delivered to these 425 offshore sites during, indicating a strengthened hydrologic cycle causing increased terrigenous flux 426 beginning slightly before OAE2 and continuing through the whole event.
+This agrees with palynologybased observations from the Bass River core ~500 km north (van Helmond et al., 2014).
+We therefore 427 conclude that these changes reflect increased precipitation and weathering across eastern North America 428 during OAE2, feeding nutrients onto the shelf and into the North Atlantic, and likely contributing to the 429